vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

 icon: preview
 ---

-By includeing [vuepress-plugin-photo-swipe](https://vuepress-theme-hope.github.io/photo-swipe/), vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.
+By including [vuepress-plugin-photo-swipe](https://vuepress-theme-hope.github.io/photo-swipe/), vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.

 <!-- more -->